-Building block of health Potential actions Proposed short-term indicators Proposed longer-term indicators education, employment or training (NEET) or whose activity is not known Sustainable built and natural environment Promoting and supporting active transport, including by ensuring cycle paths and green spaces are well maintained, considering expansion of the number of 'School Streets' (car-free zones around school drop-off and pick-up times), and supporting individuals and families to access cycle training courses.
+Building Block of Health Proposed Actions Short-term Indicators Longer-term Indicators Sustainable built and natural environment Promoting and supporting active travel, including by ensuring cycle paths and green spaces are well maintained, considering expansion of the number of 'School Streets' (car-free zones around school drop-off and pick-up times), and supporting individuals and families to access cycle training courses.
 Ensuring that new walking and cycling infrastructure reaches areas with the lowest rates of physical activity, particularly in areas of deprivation.
-Working with communities to develop initiatives to improve use of green spaces and local heritage sites.
-This could include a 'facilitated access' programme which helps make green spaces more accessible to groups that don't traditionally use them as frequently (e.g. people from some ethnic minorities and people living in areas of deprivation) for example by providing organised transport and organised activities in the green space such as nature walks, mindfulness, gardening.
-Considering how planning and licensing approaches can be used to create healthier neighbourhoods and promote healthier food choices.
-Reviewing transport links between areas of higher deprivation and areas of employment opportunity.
-Implementing the requirement to conduct health impact assessments for major new housing developments.
-Ensuring that emergency plans for extremes in temperature and floods, take particular account of areas of deprivation and residents with specific vulnerabilities.
-Monitor use of green space and local heritage sites by residents in areas of higher deprivations Number of transport links between areas of higher deprivation to areas of employment opportunity Overall number of people using public transport services Number of people who have accessed a cycle programme via Bikeability Extreme weather and flood plans in place % of adults walking for travel at least three days per week % of adults cycling for travel at least three days per week Density of fast-food outlets Air pollution: fine particulate matter Utilisation of outdoor space for exercise/health reasons Killed and seriously injured (KSI) casualties on roads % of adults that are a healthy weight Low birth weight at time of delivery % of physically inactive adults % of physically active children and young people Access to woodland % of population exposed to road, rail and air transport noise of 65dB or more Healthy homes • Expanding the offer of health behaviour support for social housing residents by continuing to work with housing associations through the Health and Number of services offered by the Health and Housing Affordability of home ownership Fuel poverty Winter mortality
+Working with communities to develop initiatives to improve use of green spaces, blue spaces, and local heritage sites.
+This could include a 'facilitated access' programme which helps make these places more accessible to groups that don't traditionally use them as frequently (e.g. people from some ethnic minorities and people living in areas of deprivation) for example by providing organised transport and organised activities in the green space, such as nature walks, mindfulness, gardening.
+The use of green space, blue space and local heritage sites by residents from areas of higher deprivation.
+The number of transport links between areas of higher deprivation to areas of employment opportunity.
+Overall number of people using public transport services. % of adults walking for travel at least three days per week. % of adults cycling for travel at least three days per week.
+Density of fast-food outlets.
+Air pollution: fine particulate matter.
+Utilisation of outdoor space for exercise/health reasons.
+Killed and seriously injured casualties on roads. % of adults that are a healthy weight.